lebe-dev/mail-utilities-wizard/README.md

 ## My story

-My aged parents send house counters to different public utilities by mail.
-Such companies don't have any web-sites or mobile apps.
+My elderly parents have to send utility meter readings to various companies by mail.
-Each utility company has own letter format requirements.
-It makes my parents to suffer.
+These companies don't have websites or mobile apps.
+Each utility company has its own letter format requirements, which causes difficulties for my parents.

 It's a great opportunity to try [Axum](https://github.com/tokio-rs/axum) after many years with [actix](https://github.com/actix/actix-web) ;)